 This post is designed to help you with your research, we're going to be answering questions like:

-- Should I use Facebook Messenger for a B2B business?
+- Facebook Messenger for B2C and B2B Companies

 What is Facebook Messenger?